lparisot/rfb-mono/src/main/ansible/README.md

 The webserver will contains:
 * an apache server waiting on port 80 and redirecting to port 8080
 * docker
-* the docker container of the application wainting on port 8080
+* the docker container of the application waiting on port 8080

 The database server will contains:
 * mariadb waiting on port 3306

+## Test

 At last, you can connect via your browser to the public DNS of the webserver and see the little web application.